starkgines/Mic-input-Speaker/README.md

 # list all available microphones
 print(sr.Microphone.list_microphone_names())

-# search and change this part of the code with the correct index in this case mi main mic is in the index 1
+# Find and change this part of the code with the correct index in this case my main mic is in the index 1

 speech_recognition.Microphone(device_index=1)